oracle/node-oracledb/doc/api.md

 `val` | The input value or variable to be used for an IN or IN OUT bind variable.
 `dir` | The direction of the bind.
 One of the [Oracledb Constants](#oracledbconstants) `BIND_IN`, `BIND_INOUT`, or `BIND_OUT`.
 `type` | The datatype to be bound.
 One of the [Oracledb Constants](#oracledbconstants) `STRING`, `NUMBER`, `DATE` or `CURSOR`.
-`maxSize` | The maximum number of bytes that an OUT or IN OUT bind variable can use.
-For `STRING` binds, a default value of 200 is used.
+`maxSize` | The maximum number of bytes that an OUT or IN OUT bind variable of type STRING can use.
+The default value is 200.
+The maximum limit is 32767.

 With OUT binds, where the type cannot be inferred by node-oracledb because there is no input data value, the type defaults to `STRING`